frc1444/robot2019/README.md

 * Put gyro on robot
 * Make sure RPi is on right power port (5V 2A)
 * Put 4 cameras on the robot
+* Change offsets on cameras
-* Update CTRE firmware on Talons and Victors
+* Update CTRE firmware on Talons and Victors (If we have time (not super important))
 ### Changes made after bag 'n tag
 * Deactivated hatch stow forward limit switch
 * Made sure that after manual boom is released, it locks the position